isotaan/growler-radio/README.md

 This command will initialize and play Growler Radio.
 Currently, Growler Radio only allows one instance to run at a time.
 You must present a valid playlist in the correct format as described in Part 2 of the above instructions.

+This command only needs to be run once.
+After playing the intro, Growler Radio will randomize your playlist and start going through all of the songs.
+Once at the end of the songs, Growler Radio will automatically stop and send a message to all players.

+At this point, you can restart Growler Radio either with the same playlist or with another playlist.

 ### GROWLER.GROWLERSTOP()

 This command will stop the **next** song from playing.
 It will not stop the current song.